brightsign/argus-audience-measurement-extension/docs/power-analysis.md

 ## Executive Summary

-This document provides comprehensive analysis of power consumption, thermal characteristics, and reliability implications for the BrightSign XT5 running BrightShopper analytics compared to competitive platforms.
+This document provides comprehensive analysis of power consumption, thermal characteristics, and reliability implications for BrightSign NPU-enabled players running BrightShopper analytics compared to competitive platforms.

+**Note**: This analysis focuses primarily on the **XT5 (RK3588, 3-core NPU)** as the reference platform.
+The XS156 (RK3576, 2-core NPU) and LS5/HS5 (RK3568, 1-core NPU) use the same software architecture but run fewer models in parallel, resulting in proportionally lower power consumption with similar efficiency characteristics.

 Key findings:

 - **XT5 thermal output**: 5.50W for 3-core AI inference (42% lower than OrangePi, 54% lower than RPi5+Hailo)
 - **XT5 fanless operation**: Passive cooling sufficient; competitors require active cooling